 A Re-Set button has been pressed on this planet.
 And we as designers are not going to go back to our older ways of working.

 How do we balance the Empathy and the Need for Efficiency is something that Design should address.

 Going from super-specialty to a holistic outlook.

-When a designer can understand and solve the problem entirely and not just from his perspective is when design will make an impact in the real world.
+When a designer is able to understand and solve the problem entirely and not just from his perspective is when the impact of design will become a reality.
 One should not be afraid of looking at a problem from various perspectives.
 When you learn design, you learn the ability to build a brand.
 Whether you use it to write scripts or design interfaces for digital products, all of it is fair game.
 All of it is design.